This service is for women only.

 Some people find that drinking cranberry juice or taking cranberry capsules can help to prevent infections recurring.

-The symptoms of a bladder infection (also known as cystitis) are similar to those of a urinary tract infection.
-With both it is important to drink plenty of water, to flush out the bladder.
+Cystitis, also known as a bladder infection, has symptoms that are related to those of a urinary tract infection.
+With both, it is important to drink plenty of water, to flush out the bladder.

 The symptoms include: